aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

 ## Next steps

-Try building your own topology and define the variables to support your own network.
+Try building your own topology and define the variables to support your own networks.